Philipp, Landgrave of Hesse: Marriage and children

-The family lived mostly at Villa Polyxena (named after Queen Polyxena), part of Villa Savoia, the king of Italy's estate on the outskirts of Rome.
+The family lived mostly at Villa Polissena (named after Queen Polyxena), part of Villa Savoia, the King of Italy's estate on the outskirts of Rome.
 But they also travelled frequently to Germany.

 Involvement with the NSDAP

 While in Italy, Philipp fell under the influence of Fascism, or otherwise believed the Bolsheviks to be a greater threat.
 On his return to Germany in October 1930, he joined the National Socialist German Workers' Party.
+He was assigned Party membership number 418,991 and, on 30 January 1939, he would be awarded the Golden Party Badge.
 In 1932, he joined the Stormtroopers (SA, commonly referred to as the Brown Shirts), and, the following year, his younger brother Christoph joined the Schutzstaffel (SS).
 Later, his two other brothers, including Wolfgang, also joined the SA.
-Through his party membership, Philipp became a particularly close friend of Hermann Göring, the future head of the German air force (Luftwaffe).
-In the Stormtroopers, he held the rank of Obergruppenführer.
+Through his party membership, Philipp became a particularly close friend of Hermann Göring, the future head of the German Air Force (Luftwaffe).
+Göring would bestow the rank of Luftwaffe Hauptmann of reserves on Philipp in 1936.
+In the Stormtroopers, he held the rank of SA-Obergruppenführer.

-Following the appointment of Adolf Hitler as the German Chancellor on 30 January 1933, Philipp was appointed Oberpräsident (Governor) of Hesse-Nassau in June 1933.
-With the electoral success of Hitler's political party, he also became a member of the Reichstag and of the Staatsrat of Prussia.
+Following the appointment of Adolf Hitler as the German Chancellor on 30 January 1933, Philipp was appointed Oberpräsident (Governor) of Hesse-Nassau on 7 June 1933 by Prussian Minister-President Göring, who also named him to the Prussian State Council in July.
 Philipp played an important role in the consolidation of National Socialist rule in Germany.
 He introduced other aristocrats to NSDAP officials and, as son-in-law of the king of Italy, was a frequent go-between for Hitler and Benito Mussolini.
 He also acted as an art agent for Hitler in Italy.
 Philipp arranged the purchase of many important works of art for the large museum that Hitler was planning in Linz.
 For this purpose, the Reich Chancellery established a special account for him at the German Embassy in Rome, over which Prince Philipp could freely dispose.
 In 1940/41, German art purchases in Italy increased to such an extent that the Fascist government prohibited the sale of art treasures to foreigners in September 1941.
 On 11 March 1938, he delivered Hitler's letter of reassurance to Mussolini prior to Hitler's marching into Austria, and received a gushing call from Hitler upon the news of Mussolini's acquiescence.